Connectome Smoothing via Low-rank Approximations: Theoretical Results

+When low-rank assumptions hold for the mean graph $P$, our theory and subsequent simulations show that $\hat{P}$ will significantly outperform $\bar{A}$.
+However, if $P$ is full-rank or nearly full-rank, then we do not have such guarantees.

-\begin{remark} As noted above, if the graphs are distributed according to an SBM or an RDPG, the relative efficiency is approximately invariant to the number of graphs $M$ when $N$ is large.
+If the graphs are distributed according to an SBM or an RDPG, the relative efficiency is approximately invariant to the number of graphs $M$ when $N$ is large.
 If on the other hand, the graphs are generated according to a full-rank independent edge model, then the relative efficiency can change more dramatically as $M$ changes.
-The reason for this is because for larger $M$, more of the eigenvectors of $\bar{A}$ will begin to concentrate around the eigenvectors of the mean graph.
-This leads to the fact that the optimal embedding dimension for estimating the mean will increase, making $\bar{A}$ and the low-rank approximation at the optimal dimension closer together.
-As a result, $\mathrm{RE}(\bar{A},\hat{P})$ will increase as $M$ increases for full-rank models.
-Indeed, for large $M$ it is possible that $\mathrm{RE}(\bar{A},\hat{P})\geq 1$ since it is not guaranteeed that $\hat{P}$ will choose the optimal dimension.
-The lack of gaps in the eigenvalues of the mean graph makes dimension reduction quite dangerous.
-In an extreme case, the low-rank assumption will be most violated when all eigenvalues of the mean graph are almost equal.
-This leads to a certain type of structure, which is close to a constant times the identity matrix.
-However, such structure is not seen in connectomics.
-This will be discussed further in Section \ref{sec:corr_data} when applying the estimator to the SWU4 dataset. \end{remark}
+For larger $M$, more of the eigenvectors of $\bar{A}$ will concentrate around the eigenvectors of the mean graph.
+This leads to the fact that the optimal embedding dimension for estimating the mean will increase, making $\bar{A}$ and the optimal low-rank approximation more similar.
+As a result, $\mathrm{RE}(\bar{A},\hat{P})$ will increase as $M$ increases for full-rank models, with $\mathrm{RE}(\bar{A},\hat{P})$ possibly $\geq 1$ since it is not guaranteed that $\hat{P}$ will choose the optimal dimension.